 Member, Advisory Council, The Brainerd Foundation

-Founding Member, Blue Sky Funders Forum
+Founding Member and Member of the Nonprofit Advisory Board, Blue Sky Funders Forum

 Research Fellow, Environmental Grantmakers Association